agweimar/hackTM/README.md

 ### Flex cable
 The flex cable is put in the FFC socket above the ESP32 board.
 It is to be mounted in such a fashion, that the sensors face upwards when the cable is bent to the right (parallel to the ESP32 board).
+The flex cable combines the Sensirion SHTC1 and SGP30.
+Both of the sensors are accessed via I2C.
+The former is a sensor for relative humidity and temperature, the latter a multipixle gas sensor.
+For both sensors a convenient micropython driver can be found in the micropython directory.
 [SGP30 Datasheet](https://www.sensirion.com/fileadmin/user_upload/customers/sensirion/Dokumente/0_Datasheets/Gas/Sensirion_Gas_Sensors_SGP30_Datasheet.pdf)
 [SHTC1 Datasheet](https://www.sensirion.com/fileadmin/user_upload/customers/sensirion/Dokumente/0_Datasheets/Humidity/Sensirion_Humidity_Sensors_SHTC1_Datasheet.pdf)
 Side note: The Sensirion sensors are powered with 1.8V.
 The electrical components taking care of voltage generation and conversion (for the I2C bus, including 10k pull-up resistors) are situated on the bottom side of the sensor board - see picture below: